I’m on board with that!

 “I would like to be seated as a board member with some businesses and organizations.
 What do I have to do to make that happen?”

-I rattled off several off the top-of-my-head thoughts, but later that got me to thinking about the board member selection processes.
+I rattled off several off-the-top of my head thoughts, but later that got me to thinking about the board member selection processes.

 I used to own a multimedia communications company.
-When I was asked by people with whom I just met, what I did for a living, I often responded with my tongue firmly planted in my cheek, smile and quip, “I own a non-profit company… It’s not supposed to be that way, but unfortunately it is.”
+When I was asked by people with whom I just met, what I did for a living, I often responded with my tongue firmly planted in my cheek, smile and quip, “I own a nonprofit company… It’s not supposed to be that way, but unfortunately it is.”

-To be a board member of a for-profit company usually means the business is publicly traded, and board membership is often tied to the number of shares you may hold in the business.
+To be a board member of a for profit company usually means the business is publicly traded, and board membership is often tied to the number of shares you may hold in the business.
 Board members are selected by the shareholders with each share being one vote.
 If you own the most shares, you win every vote.
 Elon Musk was put on the board of Twitter because, while he did not own a majority of shares in Twitter, he owned more shares than anybody else.
 Then he proceeded to buy up the rest of the shares.
 So, if you want to be a board member of a big company, buy all the shares you can!

-Non-Profits Boards
+Nonprofits Boards

-Non-profit organizations primarily operate on donations, membership dues, or grants from foundations and agencies that award the monies to the organization for specific purposes.
-To be a board member of a non-profit board member, choose an organization that you feel compassionately about their mission and introduce yourself in one of two ways, simply –
+Nonprofit organizations primarily operate on donations, membership dues, or grants from foundations and agencies that award the monies to the organization for specific purposes.
+To be a board member of a nonprofit board member, choose an organization that you feel compassionately about their mission and introduce yourself in one of two ways, simply –

 - Make a donation of money.
 To really get their attention make a large donation!
 Or,

-- Volunteer your time, your network connections or your professional expertise the organization may need.
+- Volunteer your time, your network connections, or your professional expertise the organization may need.

-It has been said that the role of a board member of a non profit is to follow the rule of 3G’s.
+It has been said that the role of a board member of a nonprofit is to follow the rule of 3G’s.
 That is to GIVE, GET others to give, or GO.
 Be a member that is supporting the mission with your heart AND your wallet.
 Some board members can give a huge contribution of experience, networking, or leadership.
 So much so that they are an obvious choice to be seated on the board, even without a large financial contribution of their own.

 Seating full board members, while may be suggested by the executive director, is a process that should be conducted by the board itself, and the board president or chairman should be leading that process.
-Many think that the executive director selecting his or her board is at best a bit awkward, (like an employee hiring their boss), and at worst a conflict of interest.
+Many think that the executive director selecting his or her board is at best a bit awkward, (like an employee hiring their own boss), and at worst a conflict of interest.

 If the board is functioning properly, the president or chairman of the board should be the point person to recruit new board members, or he/she will appoint a committee to do the recruiting.
-At such time that somebody is selected for nomination, a process of vetting and exploration is led by the president but a final decision would be made by a vote of the entire board of directors.
+At such time that somebody is selected for nomination, a process of vetting and exploration is led by the president, but a final decision would be made by a vote of the entire board of directors.

 The Selection Process: (a sample)